bueltge/multisite-global-media/readme.md

 [GitHub Repo](https://github.com/bueltge/Multisite-Global-Media/issues), use Issues.

 ### License
 Good news, this plugin is free for everyone!
-Since it's released under the MIT, you can use it free of charge on your personal or commercial blog.
+Since it's released under the GPLv2+.

 ### Contact & Feedback
 The plugin is designed and developed by team members from the [Inpsyde](https://inpsyde.com/) crew.
 Special thanks and praise to Dominik Schilling and Guido Scialfa for his help and engagement.

 Please let me know if you like the plugin or you hate it or whatever.

-Please fork it, add an issue for ideas and bugs.
+Please fork it and improve the plugin.
+Add an issue for ideas and bugs.
+Also we say thank you for improvements on the documentation and help in the support.

 ### Disclaimer
 I'm German and my English might be gruesome here and there.